dustin/tesladb/README.md

 teslauth: Authenticates to Tesla's API (with your credentials) and stores them in a local database.  _For obvious reasons_ treat this carefully.
-It is fairly safe, however, in that it does not store credenials, but does store a token to a session from the password you initially supply.
+While it doesn't store your actual Tesla account password, it does have credentials allowing access to your Tesla account (including things like reading your car state or honking you horn).

 teslacatcher: Drains an MQTT topic to a sqlite database.
 This can also backfill missing data, effectively synchronizing state locally.